harishanandan555/nxticker/LOGIN_FLOW_FEATURES.md

 # Complete Login Flow Features

 ## 🚀 Overview
-This document outlines all the comprehensive features implemented in the BetaTickers login flow, providing a modern, secure, and user-friendly authentication experience.
+This document outlines all the comprehensive features implemented in the NxTicker login flow, providing a modern, secure, and user-friendly authentication experience.

 ## 📱 Pages & Routes